 An "imminent" threat of death or serious bodily injury exists when, based on the totality of the circumstances, a reasonable officer in the same situation would believe that an individual/youth has the present ability, opportunity, and apparent intent to immediately cause death or serious bodily injury to the officer or another person.
 An officer's subjective fear of future harm alone is insufficient as an imminent threat.
-An imminent threat is one that from appearances is reasonably believed to require instant attention (Penal Code § 835a(e)(2)).
+An imminent threat is one that from appearances must be instantly confronted and addressed (Penal Code § 835a(e)(2)).